startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

     (i think its good for early termination in case there is no path)

 34) For linked list questions, draw it out.
 Dont think about it.
 Then figur eout how you are rearranging the ptrs. and how many new variables you need.
+ALSO USE DUMMY POINTERS to not deal with modifying head pointer case.

 35) Linear Algorithms: